gokulsai121/Gotraining22/README.md

 # Assignment 3
 Create a banking application.
 Your a application should have customer, accounts, transactions(transfer money from 1 account to other, withraw money, deposit money.)

+# Assignment 4
+1) Write a code for dynamic type checking using switch and reflect package both
+2) Find even and odd numbers from a list using go routines and channels